hz-b/raypyng/docs/_build/html/_sources/install_raypyng.rst.txt

     conda create -n raypyng-tutorial "python>=3.8"
     conda activate raypyng-tutorial

 * Install the latest versions of raypyng and ophyd.
-Also install IPython (a Python interpreter designed by scientists for scientists).
+Also, install IPython (a Python interpreter designed by scientists for scientists).

   .. code-block:: bash